danielg7/danielg7.github.io/resume.md

 * Conducted complex geospatial and simulation modeling analyses related to wildland fire.
 * Used fire modeling software (FARSITE, FireFamily Plus, and BehavePlus) to produce wildfire risk assessments.
 Extended their use with Python and R programs and scripts.
 * Processed large weather and fuels datasets with R and Python.
-* Led and worked effectively as part of an interagency team to assess wildland fuels at six Department of Defense installations across the US.
-Used active listening skills to recognize potential miscommunications and resolve safety issues (e.g., led AAR process to revise risk management strategy for field crew).
-Worked as a leader of a group of employees.
-Promoted effective working relationships among co-workers by striving to build a learning culture and actively managing the risks present during fieldwork on military installations.
+* Led and worked effectively as part of an interagency team to assess wildland fuels at Department of Defense installations across the US.
-* Delivered briefings and led workshops of U.S. Department of Defense personnel to identify values at risk on Department of Defense installations.
+* Led workshops of U.S. Department of Defense personnel to identify values at risk.
-* Used word processing, GIS, and statistical analysis software to prepare four narrative written risk management documents for Department of Defense installations.
+* Used word processing, GIS, and statistical analysis software to prepare narrative written risk management documents for Department of Defense installations.
 * Developed and analyzed fuels treatment alternatives to support management decisions while adhering to applicable laws, regulations, policies, and guidelines.
 * Analyzed and evaluated study findings and provided comprehensive recommendations for future fuels management projects.
 * Wrote three fire management plans for Department of Defense properties.